 - Many students have preferred names and pronouns and would like to be addressed properly - Not all students are provided with opportunities to engage in and learn SOGI curriculum - Representation at GSA is proportionately low given the population of our school.
-Some students chose not to attend GSA, and we need a mechanism for these students to have a voice - Not all members of our queer community feel safe in all areas of the school (this is addressed in the 'school culture' area of development)
+Some students chose not to attend GSA, and we need a mechanism for these students to have a voice - A worry that GSA members are mostly grade 12s, how can the group ensure survival of group?
+How to get younger students to join? - Not all members of our queer community feel safe in all areas of the school (this is addressed in the 'school culture' area of development)

-Active GSA (7 years running) that meets weekly with 4 teacher sponsors
+Active GSA that meets weekly with teacher sponsors